The Privacy, Data Protection and Cybersecurity Law Review: Netherlands

 Best practices differ based on the size of the organisation as well as the risks involved.
 In addition to any mandatory legal requirements that may apply, organisations that process large amounts of data or sensitive data are expected to have robust policies in place and commitments in this respect (including audit obligations) are often the topic of negotiation in negotiations and included in contractual documentation.
 Increasing GDPR and security awareness and developments such as the Schrems II ruling and remote working due to the covid-19 pandemic continue to boost procuring market parties' critical view of security.
 Organisations hoping to do business in the Netherlands should take into account that information and cybersecurity, including mitigation of risks that can lead to a loss of control or foreign state access, can be a deal-breaker when not properly addressed.

 Designated operators of essential services and digital services providers are subject to the Security of Network and Information Systems Act and secondary regulations, which implement the NIS Directive.
 The supervisory authority for these organisations is the Dutch Minister responsible for the sector that the relevant service provider operates in.
 Essential and digital service providers are obligated to maintain adequate technical and organisational procedures and measures that mitigate security risks of network and information systems and prevent incidents.
 In the case of a threatened or actual incident, notification must be made to the relevant Computer Security Incident Response Team (CSIRT), which is the National Cybersecurity Institute for essential service providers and the CSIRT-DSP for digital service providers.
+In December 2020, the European Commission launched its EU Cybersecurity Strategy for the Digital Decade.
+A key legal development is the revised Directive on Network and Information Systems (the NIS Directive).
+The proposal addresses the deficiencies of the current NIS Directive and future-proofs it.
+The new NIS Directive will include new sectors and classify entities as essential (for the sectors of energy, transport, banking, financial market infrastructures, health, drinking water, waste water, digital infrastructure, public administration and space), or important (for the sectors of postal and courier services, waste management, manufacture, production and distribution of chemicals, food production, processing and distribution, manufacturing and digital providers).

 The National Cybersecurity Institute frequently publishes White Papers and guidance with respect to security measures.
 In cooperation with a Dutch university, the National Cyber Security Centre developed the 'Cyber Cube Method', a framework that combines European Union Agency for Cybersecurity (ENISA), National Institute of Standards and Technology and George Mason University requirements to identify the required competencies of Security Operations Centers and CSIRT personnel based on the services offered by the relevant organisation.